Buy or lease a company bicycle

 Deducting VAT

-You can deduct the VAT on the purchase cost and other bicycle expenses as input tax.
+You can deduct VAT on the purchase cost and separate costs for the bike as input tax in your VAT return.
 If you also use the company bicycle for private purposes, you must determine how you deal with the VAT.
-Read more about VAT deduction in case of mixed use (in Dutch).
+Read more about VAT deduction when there is mixed use (in Dutch).

 You buy or lease a bicycle for your employees.